GustaMonteiro/examples-bnflite/README.md

 ## About

+This is not the official library's repo!
+Just some tests I made :P

 BNFLite is a C++ template library for lightweight flexible grammar parsers.
 BNFLite offers creative approach when the developer can specify a language for further parsing directly in the C++ code.